The Bankrate promise

 An annuity is a contract that provides someone a stream of income, typically in retirement, in exchange for money paid into the annuity.
-People often invest in annuities as part of their broader retirement strategy, which might also include life insurance or traditional retirement accounts, like an IRA.
+People often invest in annuities as part of their broader retirement strategy, including life insurance or traditional retirement accounts, like an IRA.

-Annuities are most often offered by insurance companies, which construct the annuity and guarantee that it’s paid as scheduled.
-You may purchase an annuity by depositing a lump sum or by paying into the annuity contract over time.
+Insurance companies often offer annuities and construct the annuity to pay out on a predictable schedule.
+You may purchase an annuity by depositing a lump sum or paying into the contract over time.

 Types of annuities

-Annuities can be broadly lumped together into three different types:
+Individuals can broadly lump annuities together into three different types:

 - Fixed: A fixed annuity guarantees you a minimum rate of return on your investment and will pay out over a fixed term.

 - Variable: A variable annuity allows you to put your money into various investments, often mutual funds.
-What the annuity returns and pays out to you depends on how the investments perform as well as the expense ratios on any funds you invest in.
+What the annuity returns and pays out to you depends on how the investments perform and the expense ratios on any funds you invest in.